 - Engage with patients and community members to design integrated care models that meet the unique needs of the individuals served.

-AIM includes eight competitively selected pilot sites, representing innovators in care for both pediatric and adult populations.
-Each of the sites is collaborating with a state Medicaid or health plan partner to implement sustainable strategies for enhancing or expanding person-centered care designed and delivered with input from the individuals and communities being served.
-The pilot sites are as follows:
+AIM included eight competitively selected pilot sites, representing innovators in care for both pediatric and adult populations.
+Each of the sites collaborated with a state Medicaid or health plan partner to implement sustainable strategies for enhancing or expanding person-centered care designed and delivered with input from the individuals and communities being served.
+The pilot sites included:

-- Bread for the City, Washington D.C.
-Piloting a “food home” model through collaboration between social services, care management, medical, and food teams to reduce food insecurity and improve overall health outcomes.
+- Bread for the City, District of Columbia.
+Piloted a “food home” model through collaboration between social services, care management, medical, and food teams to reduce food insecurity and improve overall health outcomes.

 - Denver Health, Denver, CO.
-Expanding and adapting the Ryan White model of HIV care for other high-risk groups with complex health and social needs, including justice-involved and homeless populations.
+Expanded and adapting the Ryan White model of HIV care for other high-risk groups with complex health and social needs, including justice-involved and homeless populations.

 - Maimonides Medical Center, Brooklyn, NY.
-Uniting disparately funded programs, creating a “single point of entry,” and developing a centralized navigation resource for patients, families, and providers to increase access to care management for individuals with complex health and social needs.
+United disparately funded programs, creating a “single point of entry,” and developed a centralized navigation resource for patients, families, and providers to increase access to care management for individuals with complex health and social needs.

 - OneCare Vermont, Vermont.
-Integrating social needs data into a statewide care coordination platform to inform care management activities and increase collaboration among health and human services providers and alignment across sectors.
+Integrated social needs data into a statewide care coordination platform to inform care management activities and increase collaboration among health and human services providers and alignment across sectors.

-Each of these pilot sites will receive tailored, expert technical assistance, access to national subject matter experts, and participate in a peer learning collaborative to accelerate solutions across sites.
-CHCS will distill lessons and share best practices nationally to support other health care organizations seeking to adopt more integrated care models for individuals with complex needs.
+Each of these pilot sites received tailored, expert technical assistance, access to national subject matter experts, and participated in a peer learning collaborative to accelerate solutions across sites.
+CHCS distilled lessons and shared best practices nationally to support other health care organizations seeking to adopt more integrated care models for individuals with complex needs.
 Resources can be found below.